MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 # Security certificates and SSL

-Security certificates and secure sockets layer (SSL) are used to help improve the security of the data being transmitted by the [!INCLUDE[prodshort](../includes/prodshort.md)] web components.
+Security certificates and secure sockets layer (SSL) are used to help improve the security of the data being transmitted by the Dynamics GP web components.
 The web site that hosts the web client and web management console must be configured to use SSL.
 The GP Service and Web Client runtime service must be configured to use a security certificate.
 Optionally, the Session Central Service, Session Service and Dex Service Control can be configured to use a security certificate to improve their security in a scale out deployment where cross-machine communication is happening.

 Information about security certificates is divided into the following sections: